Route basis

 The participation fee is 145 euro.

 This covers the local pilot-led tandem demonstration flight.
 Action-camera footage is included when it is actually recorded and delivered by download link.
-A participant may take a phone only when it can be secured and the pilot agrees; the action-camera holder is the normal flight footage tool.
+A participant may take a phone only when it can be secured and the pilot agrees; the mounted action camera is the normal flight-footage tool.

-What the fee does not promise: exact airtime on every date, perfect weather, or guaranteed visibility of every landmark.
+What the fee does not promise: exact airtime on every date, perfect weather, identical light, or guaranteed visibility of every landmark.

 Child participation is available by request when suitable equipment is available and a parent or legal representative gives written consent.
 The pilot confirms whether the child, equipment and weather conditions are suitable.